libanjama02/Multimodal-Gestural-Analysis/README.md

 You'll need to install several Python libraries to run the scripts in this repository.
 Below are the libraries used across different parts of the project:

 - `os`, `time`, `datetime` for file and time operations.
-- `mbientlab` for interfacing with the Mbientlab wearable wrist sensor.
+- `metawear` for interfacing with the Mbientlab wearable wrist sensor.
 - `cv2` and `mediapipe` for video capture and hand pose estimation.
 - `pandas` and `numpy` for data manipulation.
 - `matplotlib` and `seaborn` for data visualization.